 Columbus Attic Insulation Services

 Attics that are properly insulated can be considered an investment.
-If you only wish to add insulation to your existing level or "cap", it's even simpler than installing new insulation.
-Luckily, attic are one of the easiest places in a home to insulate.
+If you only wish to add insulation to your existing level or "cap," it's even simpler than installing new insulation.
+Luckily, attics are one of the easiest places in a home to insulate.

 Before determining if you want to add insulation, visit the Department of Energy's website to determine if your level is acceptable compared to the government's recommendation.
 There's a good chance that your current insulation does not measure up to the recommended level.

 Warning: If you suspect that you have vermiculite insulation in your attic, there's a chance it could contain asbestos.
 Don't disturb it.
 Only attic insulation contractors certified to handle and remove asbestos should deal with vermiculite insulation.

 Here are some insulation tips to consider before installing any type of insulation in your attic:

 - Seal all attic-to-home air leaks.
 The majority of attic insulation doesn't stop airflow.

 - Duct exhaust fans to the outside.
 Use a tightly constructed box to cover fan housing on the attic side.
 Seal around the duct where it exits the box.
 Seal the perimeter of the box to the drywall on the attic side.